mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 ## Future Work Resulting from New QUIC Extensions {#futures-new-ext}

 In addition, as noted in {{new-quic}}, one of the motivations for using QUIC as a transport for RTP is to exploit new QUIC extensions as they become available.
-We noted several specific proposed QUIC extensions in {{optional-extensions}}, but these proposals are all solving relevant problems, and those problems are worthy of attention, no matter how they are solved for the QUIC protocol.
+We noted several specific proposed QUIC extensions in {{optional-extensions}}, but these proposals are all solving relevant problems, and those problems are worth solving for the QUIC protocol, whether the listed proposals are used in the solution or not.

 * Guidance for using RoQ with QUIC connection migration and over multiple paths.
 QUIC connection migration was already defined in {{!RFC9000}}, and the Multipath Extension for QUIC {{?I-D.draft-ietf-quic-multipath}} has been adopted and is relatively mature, so this is likely to be the first new QUIC extension we address.